Job Prospects... At a glance

 * Growth projections are based on the category “Horticultural Trades Workers”.

 From 2006 to 2013, the number of florists in employment decreased by almost 3% yearly.
-Employment numbers are expected to be increase by around 1.3% until 2020, and then be relatively stable for the next few years.
+Employment numbers are projected to stabilise until 2023, and rise slightly to 2018.

 Source: Statistics NZ Census and MBIE projections